 Welcome to NSHS Library

 The NSHS Library is open from 7:30 am to 4:30, Monday through Friday.
 Students may visit before school, at lunch, and after school without a pass from a teacher.
-Up to four students may visit during any period with a pass for printing, research, or book checkout; students must sign in with their name, ID# and reason for visiting.
+Up to eight students may visit during any period with a pass for printing, research, or book checkout; students must sign in with their name, ID# and reason for visiting.

 Student Checkout Period